-Intrusion detection software checks for changes that are made by all sorts of unwanted programs that could be injected into your system by cyber criminals.
-These tools study the data packets, both incoming and outgoing, to check what kind of data is being transferred and it will alert you in case they find any kind of suspicious activity on the system or in the network.
+These tools study the data packets, both incoming and outgoing, to check what kind of data transfers are at hand.
+It will alert you in case they find any kind of suspicious activity on the system or in the network.

 In other words, an IDS is quite similar to a firewall but more than guarding against attacks from outside the network, an IDS is also able to identify suspicious activity and also attacks coming from within the network.

-Some IDS software are also able to respond to the potential intrusion that is being detected.
-Programs that can react are usually referred to as Intrusion Prevention System software (IPS).
+Some IDS software are also able to respond to the potential intrusion.
+This is Host Intrusion Prevention System software (HIPS) or just IPS (Intrusion Prevention System).

-Generally speaking, an IDS shows what is happening, and an IPS also acts upon the known threats.
+Generally speaking, an Intrusion Detection Software for Windows shows what is happening.
+The IPS solutions also act upon the known threats.
 There are some products which combine these two features, and we’ll present you the best on the market.

 Due to its ability to be quickly deployed, to its very comprehensive capabilities and its great open source community support, Snort is usually everyone’s favorite.
 There is also the commercial version which is available as an appliance from Sourcefire, and it’s guided by Snort’s developer as its CEO.

-Suricata is free, and there are also a few fee-based public training events that are scheduled every year for developer training.
+Suricata is free, and there are also a few fee-based public training events for developer training.
 These dedicated training events are available from the Open Information Security Foundation (OISF) which also owns the whole Suricata code.

 With standard input and output formats like YAML and JSON integrations with tools like existing SIEMs, Splunk, Logstash/Elasticsearch, Kibana, and other database become effortless.